ericgolftourney/StoreLocatorPlus/readme.txt

 Offer available to first complete translation of this plugin or for notable updates to existing translation files.
 Upon request I will also put a link to your site in the "special thanks" section.

+Here is the process, in case you are wondering:
+1. I run php makepot.php for the plugin.
+2. I send you a csa-slplus.pot file similar to [this one](http://wp.me/a36f2N-2aA).
+3. You send me back a po file named after the specific locale such as csa-slplus-es_MX.po
+4. I generate the .mo file for that locale and ship the entire thing in the next release.
+5. You tell me which premium plugin or add-on pack that I created that you would like to have.
+6. The world is a happier place, especially for my friends that have as much trouble reading English as I do just about any other language!

 == Installation ==

 = Requirements =